Personalizing Interfaces to Humans with User-Friendly Priors: Using User-Friendly Priors to Accelerate Signal Adaptation

 \subsection{Learning Interface Policies that Incorporate Priors}

+The interface-adaptation algorithm \textbf{LIMIT} proposed in \cite{christie2023limit} attempts to maximize the correlation between the user's state-actions and the hidden information that the interface is trying to convey.
+To summarize, \textbf{LIMIT} maximizes \textit{decodability}: a proxy to conditional mutual information (\eq{cmi-def}).

 Maximizing correlation offers a first-pass solution for learning an interpretable interface policy.
-However, this existing approach does not take advantage of our hypothesis that there are user-friendly priors operators expect their interfaces to follow.
+However, mutual information alone does not take advantage of our hypothesis that there are user-friendly priors operators expect their interfaces to follow.
 For example, if we optimize for \eq{cmi-def} alone the autonomous car could learn to use an orange LED light to convey aggressive driving, a partially illumined LED light for defensive driving, and then turn the light off for balanced aggressive-defensive driving.
 Although users might adapt to this interface given enough time, it is not intuitive: it would better align with our expectations for the extremes of the signal to capture the extremes of the robot's behavior.

 We here encode these types of expectations as a prior $P_0(x \mid s, \theta)$.
 This prior captures how the human might expect the robotic interface to map hidden information to signals $x$.
-From an information theoretic perspective, the correlation between $a$ and $\theta$ with the prior $P_0$ is \textit{greater than or equal to} the correlation between $a$ and $\theta$ without this prior:

-\eq{m1} follows directly from the properties of mutual information given that both the robotic interface and human operator observe the prior $P_0$ \cite{cover2012elements}.
+Following \cite{cover2012elements}, we note that the correlation between $a$ and $\theta$ with the prior $P_0$ is \textit{greater than or equal to} the correlation between $a$ and $\theta$ without this prior, given that the robotic interface and the human observe the prior $P_0$:

 Comparing \eq{m1} to \eq{cmi-def}, we see that incorporating priors theoretically increases the correlation between human actions and hidden information.
 To now reformulate $I(a \,;\, \theta \mid s, P_0)$ as an optimization problem over the space of interface policies, we introduce the objective:

 where $D_{KL}(\pi_\mathcal{R} \| P_0 )$ is the Kullback-Leibler divergence between the interface distribution $\pi_\mathcal{R}$ and the prior distribution $P_0$.
-Maximizing the right side of \eq{opt} corresponds to increasing correlation between the human's actions and the hidden information while minimizing the divergence of the interface policy $\pi_\mathcal{R}$ from the human's expectations $P_0$.
 Re-writing this optimization problem in terms of the interface and human policies, we reach: